 Figure 1.
 Modeling Scenarios.
-Simulated landscapes were built using observed forest composition and structure characteristics from once-burned and thrice-burned plots, using mean values and 90th quartile values to represent an average fuel load and an extreme fuel load.
+Simulated landscapes were built using observed patterns of fuel abundance and arrangement from once-burned and thrice-burned forests (picture credit: Katherine Hayes), using mean values and 90th quartile values to represent an average fuel load and an extreme fuel load.

-Our simulation-based experimental design was fully factorial.
-This included (1) fuel setups with once- and thrice-burned fuels in the latter half of the fire simulation domain (with unburned fuels in the front half).
-(2) Moderate or extreme fire weather.
-Moderate fire weather was simulated with a surface fuel moisture of 10%, open (10-m above ground level or AGL) wind speed of 4 m/s, and conifer/hardwood foliar moisture content of 97% and 109%, respectively.
-Extreme fire weather simulations had surface fuel moistures of 10%, open (10-m AGL) wind speeds of 8 m/s, and conifer/hardwood foliar moisture contents of 77% and 89%.
-We used fuel moisture metrics from the National Fuel Moisture Database (United States Forest Service 2010), using the average (across 2011–2020) monthly minimum foliar moisture content.
+Our simulation experiment was factorial (Fig. 1).
+We built model landscapes to compare once- and thrice-burned forests: while we measured fuel characteristics in twice-burned forests, we were constrained by computational resources and prioritized simulating landscapes with the greatest difference in fuel characteristics.
+We built two scenarios of fuel abundance and arrangement, referred to as “average fuel” and “high fuel”: average fuel scenarios were built using mean values of observed fuel abundance, and high fuel scenarios were built using the 90th quartile of observed values of fuel abundance.
+To test the role of fire weather conditions, we used 2 scenarios: moderate and extreme fire weather conditions.
+Moderate fire weather was simulated with an open (10-m above ground level) wind speed of 4 m/s, and conifer/hardwood foliar moisture contents of 97% and 109%, respectively.
+Extreme fire weather simulations had open (10-m above ground level) wind speeds of 8 m/s, and conifer/hardwood foliar moisture contents of 77% and 89%.
+We set surface fuel moisture at 10% for both the moderate and extreme fire weather scenarios: [EXPLAIN].
+Foliar moisture metrics were estimated from the National Fuel Moisture Database (United States Forest Service 2010) as the average (across 2011–2020) monthly minimum foliar moisture content.

-We generated random landscapes based on the observed densities, surface fuels, and spatial dispersion of trees for once- and thrice-burned stands.
-To produce a representation of the average fuel characteristics, we distributed the mean density of trees across each simulated landscape and pulled from our distributions of composition, height, and DBH to assign each tree species, live/dead status, height, and volume.
-To produce an extreme representation of fuel, we distributed the 90th quartile density of trees across the same 800 m × 300 m landscape pulled from the same distributions of composition, height, and DBH to assign tree characteristics (code available online).
-In all scenarios, conifers were represented as cones, and deciduous species were represented as cylinders.
-To capture the transition of fire from unburned to reburned stands, we started each modeled fire ignition in a simulated black spruce stand based on measurements of the forest structure and composition in our unburned reference plots (Fig. 2).
+To represent the average patterns of fuel abundance and arrangement found in once- and thrice-burned forests, we distributed the mean density of trees across our model domain and pulled from our distributions of composition, height, and DBH to assign each tree a species, live/dead status, height, and volume.
+To represent extreme fuel loads, we distributed the 90th quantile density of trees across the same 800 m × 300 m landscape, and pulled from the same distributions of composition, height, and DBH to assign tree characteristics (code available online, doi: 10.5281/zenodo.10845722).
+In all scenarios, conifers were represented as cones, and broadleaf species were represented as cylinders.
+To capture the transition of fire from unburned to burned or reburned forests, and to “prime” crown fire spread, we started each modeled fire simulation with an ignition in unburned forest.
+We built our model of unburned forest based on measurements of fuel abundance and arrangement in our unburned reference plots (Fig. 2), following the approach described above.

-The simulation domains spanned 560 m in the streamwise direction, 70 m in the spanwise direction, and 95 m tall.
-The actual tracked trees differed between scenarios because of the computational restraints produced by the high number of trees in the high-fuel scenario.
-The once-or three burned fuels began 360 m from the inlet of the domain at a location labelled x = 0 and extended to the outlet of the domain 200 m downwind of the transition at x = 200 m.
+The simulation domains were 560 m in the streamwise direction, 70 m in the spanwise direction, and 95 m tall.
+While domain size was consistent across simulations, we tracked different numbers of trees in average- vs high-fuel scenarios (the high number of trees in the high-fuel scenario produced computational restraints).
+Burned and reburned fuel landscapes began 360 m from the inlet of the domain at a location labelled x = 0 and extended to the outlet of the domain 200 m downwind of the transition at x = 200 m.
 Upwind unburned forest fuels spanned from x = -360 to x = 0 m.
-Inlets (x = -360 m) had wind entering, following a typical wind profile power law function (u(z) = u(r) x (z/z(r))^(1/7) ) where u(r) was either 4 m/s or 8 m/s depending on our specific simulation case and z(r) was 10 m.
+Inlets (x = -360 m) had wind entering, following a typical wind profile power law function:

+Uz=ur*zzru(z) = u(r) x (z/z(r))^(1/7)

+where u(r) was either 4 m/s or 8 m/s depending on our specific simulation case and z(r) was 10 m.
 Wind exited at x = 200 m.